Kdenn1/Random-password-generator/README.md

 - when the password is generated the password is either given as an alert (top of browser) or on the screen in the text box

+# Process and tools used
+For this project I utilized HTML and some simple CSS for the basic design of the website itself and I used Javascript to control the background processes and recieve the inputs that the user decides on in order to generate their unique password.

+## Credits
+This project was designed and configured by Kaeden Wodke. https://github.com/Kdenn1